South-Central Section

 TRAVEL GRANTS

-2. be a current student member of South Central section of GSA
+1. Be a current student member of the GSA South-Central Section.

-Notification of grant status will be made prior to the cancellation deadline, so if your attendance is dependent on receipt of a travel grant and you do not receive it, you may obtain a full registration refund.
+Student travel grant decisions will be communicated through email before the meeting registration cancellation deadline.
+If your attendance depends on receiving a travel grant and you are not selected, you will be eligible for a full registration refund.

 STUDENT RESEARCH GRANTS